-Jonny "Jon Junior" Durand was born to fly.
-The 30-year-old Queenslander started out on tandem hang gliders with his father at the age of nine.
-He achieved solo flight at 14.
-He’s set world records.
-In March 2008, aged 27, Jon took off from the launch site beside his house and set the Australian hang-gliding distance record by flying 517km inland over nearly 10 hours.
+Jonny ‘Jon Junior’ Durand was born to fly.
+The Queensland aviator started out on tandem hang gliders with his father at the age of nine before achieving his first solo flight at 14.
+His first big record came in March 2008, when he took off from a launch site beside his house and flew 517km inland over nearly 10 hours, and breaking the Australian hang-gliding distance record in the process.

-Jon has been Australia’s Number 1 hang-glider pilot since 2002.
-He was rated number one in the world in 2006; runner-up in the bi-annual 2009 World Championships in France; pioneered and conquered the unique Morning Glory in 2009.
-And he is a grand champion at real life Angry Birds.
+Jon has been Australia’s number one hang-glider pilot since 2002.
+He was rated number one in the world in 2006; runner-up in the bi-annual 2009 World Championships in France; pioneered and conquered the unique Morning Glory in 2009; and he is a grand champion at real life Angry Birds.

 In 2014, Jon set out for project Boomerang, and managed to set two world records – the quickest 300km out-and-return distance and the quickest 100km out-and-return – in one day.